What Do Deacons Do?

 praying for members and friends can participate either by phone or email.

-Programs: In 2014 the Deacons hosted two dinners, a Spaghetti Dinner with WhiteElephant Auction in January and a fish fry in March, to create some fellowship opportunities
+The Deacons also host two dinners, a Spaghetti Dinner with WhiteElephant Auction in January and a fish fry in March, to create some fellowship opportunities